 Maintaining your air conditioner can save up to 30 percent on operating costs, protect it from early failure, prevent mold from developing in the system, and help it perform at its best.
 Follow these tips to save money and protect your health.
 They'll also keep you cool and comfortable this summer.

 Be sure that air cannot leak around the filter.
 Seal gaps around the frame that holds the filter and make sure the return plenum (the path between the filter and the unit) is airtight.
-Leaky returns and drawing unfiltered air from the walls and attic are major culprits in dirty air handlers and ducts.
+Leaky returns and drawing unfiltered air from the walls and attic are major culprits in dirty and moldy air handlers and ducts.

 Indoor UnitThe indoor coil, also called the evaporator coil, is located in the inside air conditioner or heat pump cabinet.
 Air from the home is pulled across the coil for cooling.
 This can cause the indoor coil to become damp, and moisture attracts dirt and can harbor mold and other contaminants.
 The blower (fan blades) also collect dirt.